STUDY JAPANESE ONLINE WITH NATIVES HERE

 Japanese sleeping at work

-Some have heard that in Japan it is allowed to sleep at work, is this true?
-In some jobs the answer is yea.
-Some Japanese have the audacity to sleep even in meetings at work.
+Some have heard that in Japan it's allowed to sleep at work, is that true?
+In some jobs, the answer is yes.
+Some Japanese people even have the audacity to sleep during meetings at work.

-Taking a nap while working he can be seen as a sign that you are doing your best.
-It could be that the person is exhausted from working so much or simply stayed up late at a bar.
+Taking a nap during work can be seen as a sign that you are doing your best.
+It might be that the person is exhausted from working too much or simply stayed out late at a bar.

 Inemuri - Japanese napping in public places